example42/example42.github.io/_posts/2017-09-04-testing-any-role-on-any-os-with-a-psick-control-repo.md

 Names, layers and logic may differ, as the same way we assign these variables.

-The basic principle should be: In the environment Hiera we use hierarchies which reflect how configurations change in the nodes of our infrastructure.
+The basic principle should be: In our environment/control-repo ```hiera.yaml``` we use hierarchies which reflect and map how our configurations change in the nodes of our infrastructure.

-We don't care about Operating Systems (profiles and modules care of them), we care about our infrastructure, and how data can adapt to it.
+We don't generally care about changes in Operating Systems (data in profiles and modules care of them), we focus on our infrastructure, and how data can adapt to it.

 ## Setting top scope variables used in hierarchy

 We may set the top scope variables used in hierarchy paths in different ways:

   - As trusted facts defined during server provisioning, before Puppet's first run
+  - As external facts set during provisioning
-  - As external facts or normal facts
+  - As normal facts pluginsynced from our site modules
   - As global variables set via an ENC (Puppet Enterprise, Foreman)
   - Directly in the main manifest, in the top scope, outside any class

-PSICK's default expects the variables used in the hierarchy as trusted or normal facts, this implemented in ```manifest/site.pp``` where everything happens.
+PSICK's default expects the variables used in the hierarchy as trusted or normal facts, this implemented in ```manifest/site.pp```, where everything happens, with something like:

+    if $trusted['extensions']['pp_role'] {
+      $role = $trusted['extensions']['pp_role']
+    }

+To give the idea, [these](https://github.com/example42/psick/blob/production/bin/ec2_userdata/) are sample user-data files to set such trusted facts on ec2 instances.

 ## Nodes classification

-Here we also manage nodes classification with following the following principles.
+By default, in the main manifest we manage also nodes classification, as follows.

-We always include, in all the nodes, a settings profiles, used only as entry point for (Hiera driven) variables shared across profiles.
+First, we include, in all the nodes, a settings profile, used only as entry point for (Hiera driven) variables shared across profiles.

     contain '::profile::settings'

+Variables like $::profile::settings::proxy_server may be used by different profiles and this should be the default value for their own proxy settings.

-Then we include a prerequisites class, which provides the prerequisites resources we want to to evalutate first
+Then we include a prerequisites class, which provides the prerequisites resources we want to to evalutate first (typically package repositories and proxy settings)

     contain '::profile::pre'

-Finallt a general baseline class is included, distinct for each OS kernel:
+Finally a general baseline class is included, distinct for each OS kernel:

     $kernel_down=downcase($::kernel)
     contain "::profile::base::${kernel_down}"

-Every group of resources managed by the pre and base profiles is declared inside a class, whose name is managed via hiera.
+Every group of resources managed by the pre and base profiles is declared inside a class, using a class name exposed as a parameter, manageable via Hiera:

+    class profile::base::linux (
+      # General switch.
+If false nothing is done.
+      # Set to false to skip base classes management.
+      Boolean $manage         = true,
+      String $network_class = '',
+      String $mail_class    = '',
+      String $puppet_class  = '',
+      [...]
+      ) {
+       if $network_class != '' and $manage {
+         contain $network_class
+         }
+      [...]
+     }

 So we can set, in ```common.yaml``` or anywhere in the hierarchy, params like the following to fine tune what common classes, local profiles or directly public module we want: